dustinpfister/blog_posts/_posts/js-javascript-example-digital-art-unsteady-stars.md

 The create canvas method is something that I made for my collection of canvas example posts, for that collection of posts like this collection I was not using any kind of framework and writing all the code from the ground up sort of speak.
 However I did reuse code from example to example, just as I do with this example, and one thing I wanted to work out is a standard way to create a canvas element, and set up some values for such an element.
 So then this create canvas method is such a method, and will return an object with a reference to the canvas element, as well as the 2d drawing content of the canvas element.

-Another usual suspect method for this utilies library is the mathematical modulo method that is just another way to go about doing what the modulo operator does in native javaScript but it works better with negative numbers.
+Another usual suspect method for this utilizes library is the [mathematical modulo](/2017/09/02/js-whats-wrong-with-modulo/) method that is just another way to go about doing what the modulo operator does in native javaScript but it works better with negative numbers.

 ```js
 var utils = {};